Share This Article

 The Missing Members

-Kang Mina and Zhou Jieqiong (Pinky) will not join the reunion, according to SWING Entertainment.
+Kang Mina and Zhou Jieqiong will not join the reunion, according to SWING Entertainment.
 Kang Mina, who was also absent from the 2021 livestream, has been notably disengaged from I.O.I group activities.
-Zhou Jieqiong returned to China after I.O.I disbanded and has built a career in Chinese entertainment, making participation in a Korean-based reunion logistically difficult.
+Zhou Jieqiong returned to China after I.O.I disbanded and built a career in Chinese entertainment, making participation in a Korean-based reunion logistically difficult.

 Nine out of eleven is still a remarkable turnout for a project group that was only active for eight months a decade ago.
 The fact that members with thriving solo careers, like Chungha and Jeon Somi, are clearing their schedules speaks to the genuine bond between the members and the cultural significance of this reunion.